jeffreyfei/classnotes-f2018/finals-summary-notes.md

 - **Moraines** in Southern Ontario filters the ground waters and helps the water to enter the subsurface
     - Also called **recharge areas**

+### Concepts

+- **Uniformitarianism** - the physical, chemical, and biologic laws

+- Theory of Earth by James Hutton is the begin of modern geology

+- Plate boundaries: divergent, convergent, transform

+- Greek translation of geology: Earth discourse, or the study of Earth

+- Similar crystalline structure => similar internal atomic arrangement

+- 98% of Earth's continental crust: O, Si, Al, Fe, Ca, Na, K, Mg

+- Muscovite and biotite have different major cations

+- The **nonsilicate minerals** are classed by crystal structure and bond types, causing them to exhibit similar physical properties.

+- Most abundant silicate is Feldspar

+- Ferromagnesian silicates have higher specific gravity

+- The structure of micas is Sheets of silicate tetrahedra

+- **Polymorphs** - a mineral that have the same chemical composition but different structure

+- **Texture of igneous rock** is determined by the rate that the magma cools
+    - Phaneritic - slowly cooled

+- Olivine - highest crystallization temperature

+- **Granite** contains the greatest amount of quartz